BerndHessling/ShinyQC/README.md

         Orbi1_*_HeLaSTD_*.raw
         etc
         ```
-    + **Spaces and unconventional special character must be avoided in file names and folders used by the software (Including MaxQuant path).**
+    + **Spaces and unconventional special characters must be avoided in file names and folders used by the software (Including MaxQuant path).**